Skip to main content

 Care Guide

-Direct sow in early spring as soon as soil is workable, or in late summer for fall harvest.
-Does not transplant well—direct sow preferred.
-Part shade, moist, humus-rich soil (pH 6.0-7.0).
-Cool-season—bolts quickly above 70°F (21°C).
-Succession sow every 2-3 weeks.
+Direct sow in early spring as soon as the soil is workable, or in late summer for fall harvest.
+Does not transplant well — direct-sown seed gives the most reliable stand because the taproot is sensitive to disturbance.
+Grows in part shade in moist humus-rich soil at pH 6.0-7.0.
+Cool-season herb that bolts quickly above 70°F (21°C).
+Succession sow every 2-3 weeks across the cool months for continuous supply.
 Days to maturity 40-60 from direct sow.
-Use fresh—flavor diminishes with drying or cooking.
+The leaves are used fresh since the flavor diminishes with drying or extended cooking — add chervil at the end of cooking to preserve the volatile aromatic compounds.

 Pruning

-Harvest outer leaves regularly, leaving center to continue growing.
-Cut entire plant at 2 inches (5 cm) for a final harvest before bolting.
-Allow some plants to flower and self-seed.
+Harvest outer leaves regularly, leaving the center to continue growing for cut-and-come-again production across the cool season.
+Cut the entire plant at 2 inches (5 cm) for a final harvest before bolting begins.
+Allow some plants to flower and self-seed for the next generation in shaded garden corners.

 Maintenance Level